 30 November 2017

 The second page of the letter contains information that on 22 December 1995 the Supreme Court of Belarus considered the rehabilitation of Bolesław Borkowski and others tried by the NKVD War Tribunal.
-The rehabilitation was denied and the original NKVD sentence was upheld.
+The rehabilitation has been denied and the original NKVD sentence was upheld.

 This is a very significant statement, because it validates the Communist narrative as the official state narrative of Belarus.
 While Polish state organs are less keen on proclaiming allegiance to the Communist narrative so openly, they do it in a de facto manner in their day-to-day activities.